-Popular nasal decongestant doesn’t actually relieve congestion, FDA experts say
+Popular nasal decongestant doesn’t actually relieve congestion, FDA advisers say

 “Any time a product has been on the market that long, it’s human nature to make assumptions about what we think we know about the product,” said Dr. Theresa Michele, who leads the FDA’s office of nonprescription drugs.

 But FDA reviewers said their latest assessment reflects new testing insights into how quickly phenylephrine is metabolized when taken by mouth, leaving only trace levels that reach nasal passages to relieve congestion.
-The drug appears more effective when applied directly to the nose, in sprays and drops.
+The drug appears more effective when applied directly to the nose, in sprays or drops.

 There’s unlikely to be any immediate impact from Tuesday’s panel vote, which is not binding.